axelhahn/flatpress-theme-touch-of-glass/readme.md

 - Get a new copy of the repository (see installation)
 - in flatpress folder delete ./fp-interface/themes/atog/
 - Copy the new files in theme folder "atog" below ./fp-interface/themes/
+- Open your Flatpress instance in a webbrowser and reload with Shift + Reload to override the browser cache.

 ## Screenshots